justhumaneth/Kabdy/Voltz-competitors.md

 *What does it allow?*

+The idea is that the protocol will let users either fix their returns or give the opportunity to trade with 10x leverage.
+Therefore, both risk-averse and true ‘degens’ can trade on the protocol.

 **Tempus**:

 *How it works?*

 Tempus is a Fixed income protocol, they follow the idea of splitting tokens.
 Given that interest bearing tokens garner value through the interest that’s being accrued on the underlying asset as well as that the underlying assets value is also changing.
-Thus, by splitting them the single asset becomes the Capital and Yield Tokens which can be traded.
-The tokens then can be traded on Tempus’s AMM.
+Thus by splitting them, the single interest asset becomes the Capital and Yield Tokens.
+The tokens then create a Tempus Pool which is connected to the Tempus AMM.
+The AMM and Pool allows the trade of both tokens.
+The AMM is made up of Uniswap (x*y=k), Curves stable swap type AMM and the Balancer v2 Stable Pools.

 *What does it allow?*

+All fees from LP are rewarded to the providers.

+The protocol allows for trade of both tokens through the unique Pool and TempusAMM.
+By using the protocol you can fix your

 **Swivel**:

 *How it works?*

 In essence, Swivel also splits the tokens into Zero Coupon tokens (zcToken) and nToken.
 As previously zcTokens represent the underlying and nToken represents the accruing interest.
 The relation between zcTokens and nTokens is inverse.
 That is because zcTokens are only redeemable for their value at maturity, meaning they will be traded at a discount before the maturity.
 On the other side, nTokens depreciating in value, that is because their interest is only accrued until maturity and can be redeemed any time.
 Thus at maturity there will be no more interest being accrued by the token and if all rewards are redeemed, then nToken has very little to no value.
-In order to swap between zcToken and nToken, Swivel have made their own off-chain Orderbook, which is the market maker.

-Personal view, given that Swivel use Orderbooks they need high transaction volumes in order to  reduce spread.
+In order to swap between zcToken and nToken, Swivel have made their own off-chain Orderbook, which is the market maker for their tokens.
+One of the hindrances for Orderbook systems is the need for high transaction volume, to reduce the spread.

 *What does it allow?*

 Swivel allows the trade of interest bearing tokens through their protocol, which splits the token and allows trade on it through the Orderbook.
 This means clients can either increase their exposure to variable rates or fix their returns by selling the nTokens in return for zcTokens, which have the underlying assets value at maturity.

+could we frontrun swivel?

 **Element Fi**:

 *How it works?*

-Element also splits their tokens
+Element also splits their tokens, it also allows boosting through liquidity provision.

-own AMM
+How is their AMM

 *What does it allow?*